‘That ‘70s Show’ star Danny Masterson found guilty of 2 rape counts, is led from court in handcuffs

 Testimony in this case was graphic and emotional.

-Two women, who knew Masterson from social circles in the church, said he gave them drinks and that they then became woozy or passed out before he violently raped them in 2003.
+The two women whose testimony led to Masterson's conviction said that in 2003, he gave them drinks and that they then became woozy or passed out before he violently raped them.
+He knew both from social circles in the church.

-The third, Masterson’s then-girlfriend of five years, said she awoke to find him raping her, and had to pull his hair to stop him.
+The third, Masterson’s then-girlfriend of five years whose count left the jury deadlocked, said she awoke to find him raping her, and had to pull his hair to stop him.

 The issue of drugging also played a major role in the retrial.
 At the first, Olmedo only allowed prosecutors and accusers to describe their disorientation, and to imply that they were drugged.
 The second time, they were allowed to argue it directly, and the prosecution attempted to make it a major factor, to no avail.